 EXAMPLE: Dear HR Manager,

-If you do not know the name of the person you are writing to and you cannot find it out and there are no suitable alternatives - then, use this.
+If you do not know the name of the person you are writing to, cannot find it out and there are no suitable alternatives, then use this salutation.

 EXAMPLE: Dear Sir/Madam,